Get Started with the Intel® oneAPI Base Toolkit for Linux*

 Unified Directory Layout:

-For system wide installations (requires root or sudo privileges):
+For system-wide installations (requires root or sudo privileges):

 . /opt/intel/oneapi/<toolkit-version>/oneapi-vars.sh

-For private installations:
+For local installations:

 . ~/intel/oneapi/<toolkit-version>/oneapi-vars.sh